etiennedemontalivet/python-template-repo/README.rst

 As for ``numpydoc``, the extension allows to use numpy docstring format, which is the one I use.
 See an `example of numpy docstring <https://numpydoc.readthedocs.io/en/latest/example.html#example>`_.

+In this repo, I have coded fake modules and functions for you to see the results.
+Explore the few python files in this repo, and see the output automatically generated from these packages in the html doc.
+You could add in your doc some pages dedicated to whatever you want, such as in *Wonderfull explaination* from the ``doc2.rst`` file.

 sphinx_rtd_theme
 ^^^^^^^^^^^^^^^^